Upcoming Elections

 Attorney General

-Two Democrats -- Shannon Taylor and Jay Jones -- are running in the Democratic primary for attorney general.
+Jay Jones is running for attorney general of Virginia, against incumbent Jason Miyares.
 In addition to being the state's top law enforcement officer, the attorney general will decide whether Virginia joins lawsuits against the Trump administration, which could determine whether or not Virginians are protected by any resulting preliminary injunctions.

 House of Delegates

 All 100 seats in the Virginia House of Delegates are up for grabs in November.
-Here in Staunton, Makayla Venable will be running against incumbent Ellen Campbell to represent House district 36.
-Since only one candidate for each party is running, neither party will hold a primary.
+Here in Staunton, Makayla Venable will be running against incumbent Ellen Campbell to represent House district 36, which contains the whole of Staunton.
+To our north and west, in the 35th district, Jena Crisler is running to replace Chris Runion.